Utilising melodic patterns to play by ear

 English

-One important thing to realise about playing music by ear is that the notes found in melodies are not random.
-The are melodic patterns that show up over and over again, and learning to recognise these makes playing the ocarina by ear much easier.
+Something critical to realise about playing music by ear is that the notes found in melodies are not random.
+There are melodic patterns that show up over and over again, and learning to recognise these makes playing the ocarina by ear much easier.

 What are melodic patterns?

-A melodic pattern, or melodic figure is any short pattern of notes that occurs commonly in music.
-For instance if you take a look at the first part of the swallowtail jig shown below, can you see the repeating visual patterns?
+A melodic pattern, or melodic figure, is any short pattern of notes that occurs commonly in music.
+Take a look at the first part of the 'Swallowtail Jig' shown below, for instance.
+Can you see the repeating visual patterns?

-You may notice several occurrences of a 3 note 'slice' from a descending scale, shifted up and down in the range.
-This pattern is called a 'scale run', and examples can be found in most, if not all genres of music.
+You may notice several occurrences of a three-note 'slice' from a descending scale, shifted up and down in the range.
+This pattern is called a 'scale run', and examples can be found in most, if not all, genres of music.

-Melodic figures are useful because you can practice them over the whole range of your ocarina.
-The fingerings and breath changes needed to perform the pattern become muscle memory.
-This can be associated with the sound of the pattern, so that you know how to perform it as soon as you hear it.
+Melodic figures are helpful because you can practice them over the whole range of your ocarina.
+The fingerings and breath changes required to perform the pattern become ingrained as muscle memory.
+This can be associated with the sound of the pattern, so that you know how to execute it as soon as you hear it.

 Let's see how it works in practice.
-The following is one octave of 3 note scale runs for an alto C ocarina.
+The following is one octave of three-note scale runs for an alto C ocarina.
 Play through them repeatedly for a few days, until they can be performed from muscle memory without thinking:

-Next is to associate this muscle memory with the audio, and that's a matter of considering how these patterns can fit together in music.
-For example, you may see two patterns that follow each other, with the second:
+Next, we associate this muscle memory with the audio, which involves considering how these patterns can fit together in music.
+For example, you may see two patterns that follow each other, where the second can start in different positions:

-• Starting on the same note as the first note of the previous figure.
+• On the same note as the first note of the previous figure.

-• Starting on the last note of the previous figure.
+• On the last note of the previous figure.

-• Starting on the note one step higher or lower than the last note of the previous figure.
+• On the note one step higher or lower than the last note of the previous figure.

 X:1